 Racist and homophobic incidents and other incidents of harassment or bullying are dealt with by the member of staff present, escalating to a Head of Year/Senior Leadership Team where necessary.
-All incidents are reported to the Headteacher, recorded on CPOMS and reported annually to the governing body.
+All incidents are reported to the Headteacher, recorded on CPOMS and reported annually to the governing body and local authority.